ellnestam/Node-Digger/README.md

 ---

  The first batch you of ships you sent out, complete with collecting probes, also known as diggers has probably reached their destination by now.
-A quick log scan tells you that tells you that three of the four ships you sent out has either gone missing or crashed.
-Or is it foul play or have they been 'confiscated' by the government.
+A quick log scan tells you that this might be the case but a closer look reveals that three of the four ships you sent out has either gone missing or crashed.
+You suspect foul play or have they been 'confiscated' by the government.

- Your hope now lies with the only spaceship that is still under your control, which landed approximately 15 minutes ago.
-The uplink test indicates that the communication works and the ship is probably awaiting your first commands.
-According to the landing log it is located in a small cave, hoovering on top of the mineral drop zone.
+ Your hope now lies with the only spaceship that is still under your control, which landed approximately 15 minutes ago according to the space log.
+The uplink tests indicates that the communication works and the ship is probably awaiting your first commands.
+According to the space ships landing log it is located in a small cave, hoovering on top of the mineral drop zone.

 Be careful, despite the diggers sturdy constructions you stand no chance to quick recovery if a digger gets lost in the vast caves.